jolicode/JoliCi/docs/command/run.md

 # The run command

 The run command is the main command of JoliCi.
-It create and prepare the differents environments (jobs) and execute the command on each of it.
+It create and prepare the differents environments (jobs) and execute the command on every one.

 ## Workflow